Wayside: A Serial Novel - Episode 4

 “How can she look him in the eye and ask him that?”

-“We established the Wayside Relief Foundation,” Ben continued in the interview.
-“For those we didn’t have space for – yet, and for those who were too fragile to safely be relocated to Wayside, we have a nonprofit to help cover the costs of their in-home caregivers, medications, medical bills, food, rent and utility assistance – whatever is needed to support those individuals until we can expand our capacity.
+“Well, Aileen," Ben continued on the screen before them.
+"We established the Wayside Relief Foundation.
+For those we didn’t have space for – yet, and for those who were too fragile to be relocated to Wayside, we created a nonprofit to help cover the costs of their in-home caregivers, medications, medical bills, food, rent and utility assistance – whatever is needed to support those individuals until we can expand our capacity.
 We also provide laptop computers or tablets so they can access telemedicine care, as well as join our virtual support groups and participate in other Wayside community events.”

 “Wayside for those on the outside.”